Marshall Mission: Marshall arrives in China

 Marshall arrived in China on 20 December 1945.
-His goal was to unify the Nationalists and Communists with the hope that a strong, non-Communist China, would act as a bulwark against the encroachment of the Soviet Union.
-Immediately, Marshall drew both sides into negotiations which would occur for more than a year.
+His goal was to unify the Nationalists and the Communists with the hope that a strong non-Communist China would act as a bulwark against the encroachment of the Soviet Union.

+Immediately, Marshall drew both sides into negotiations, which occurred for more than a year.
 No significant agreements were reached, as both sides used the time to further prepare themselves for the ensuing conflict.

+The Gexin movement was among the KMT factions which strongly opposed the Marshall mission.

-In order to assist in brokering a ceasefire between the Nationalists and Communists, the sale of weapons and ammunition by the US to the Nationalists were suspended between 29 July 1946 to May 1947.
-Finally, in January 1947, exasperated with the failure of the negotiations, Marshall left China.
-Soon afterward, Marshall was appointed United States Secretary of State (foreign affairs secretary).
+To assist in brokering a ceasefire between the Nationalists and the Communists, US sales of weapons and ammunition to the Nationalists were suspended between 29 July 1946 to May 1947.

+Finally, in January 1947, exasperated with the failure of the negotiations, the Marshall mission left China.
+Marshall had already left in 1946, due to deteriorating health, domestic criticism of Truman's handling of the China situation, and other pressing foreign policy objectives.
+Soon, Marshall was appointed US Secretary of State.

 The failure of the Marshall Mission signaled the renewal of the Chinese Civil War.

 Attack by MacArthur and McCarthy

-On 9 June 1951, Douglas MacArthur charged that the post-war Marshall mission to China committed "one of the greatest blunders in American diplomatic history, for which the free world is now paying in blood and disaster" in a telegram to Senator William F. Knowland.
-On 14 June 1951, as the Korean War stalemated in heavy fighting between American and Chinese forces, Republican Senator Joseph McCarthy attacked.
-He stated that Marshall was directly responsible for the "loss of China," as China turned from friend to enemy.
+On 9 June 1951, Douglas MacArthur charged that the post-war Marshall Mission to China had been "one of the greatest blunders in American diplomatic history, for which the free world is now paying in blood and disaster" in a telegram to Senator William F. Knowland.
+On 14 June 1951, as the Korean War stalemated in heavy fighting between American and Chinese forces, Republican Senator Joseph McCarthy attacked the Marshall Mission and stated that Marshall was directly responsible for the "loss of China," which turned from friend to enemy.
 McCarthy said the only way to explain why the US "fell from our position as the most powerful Nation on earth at the end of World War II to a position of declared weakness by our leadership" was because of "a conspiracy so immense and an infamy so black as to dwarf any previous such venture in the history of man."
 McCarthy argued that General Albert Coady Wedemeyer had prepared a wise plan that would keep China a valued ally but that it had been sabotaged; "only in treason can we find why evil genius thwarted and frustrated it."
 Specifically, McCarthy alleged:

 When Marshall was sent to China with secret State Department orders, the Communists at that time were bottled up in two areas and were fighting a losing battle, but that because of those orders the situation was radically changed in favor of the Communists.
 Under those orders, as we know, Marshall embargoed all arms and ammunition to our allies in China.
 He forced the opening of the Nationalist-held Kalgan Mountain pass into Manchuria, to the end that the Chinese Communists gained access to the mountains of captured Japanese equipment.
 No need to tell the country about how Marshall tried to force Chiang Kai-shek to form a partnership government with the Communists.